Noxiousy/NIST-SURF-2022/README.md

 West (FCPW).

 Our research has shown that FCPW is the more efficient library.
-However, these results were obtained with limitations to both libraries in order to bear similarities in the process (see Results section for more details).
+However, these results were obtained with limitations to both libraries in order to bear similarities in the process (see `benchmark/README.md` section for more details).

 ---